-The direction of the Party, Government on DMR implemented in consistent, effective and efficient manners.
+Implement the direction of the Party, Government on DMR in consistent, effective and efficient manners.

-Integrate the DRM content into the plans of ministries, and localities to implement Review the implementation of Directive 42-CT/TW dated 24/3/2020 of the Communist Party Central Secretariat on the prevention, response and recovery of consequences of natural disasters.
-In which, focusing on assessing the Party committees and organizations at all levels in identification of the prevention, response and recovery natural disasters is an important, urgent and regular tasks of the whole political system and social.

-- Assess the implementation of the Government's Resolution 76/NQ-CP dated June 18, 2018 on natural disaster prevention and control, and proposing tasks and suitable solution adjustments to meet requirement from natural disaster programs and plans in the future.

-- Develop a plan to implement the National Strategy on Natural Disaster Prevention, Response and Control to 2030, with a vision toward 2050 and the Government Program on community awareness raising and community-based disaster risk management toward 2030.

-- Develop national, regional, sectors, provincial, and residential plans for pronearea to natural disasters, especially storms, floods and flash floods, landslide, inundation, river and coastal erosion.

-- Strengthen communication combining with traditional methods with multimedia to transmit accurate and timely information on natural disasters in accordance with natural disaster characteristics of region, beneficial subjects with consideration on those who are vulnerable.
+- Integrate the DRM content into the plans of ministries, and localities to implement - Review the implementation of Directive 42-CT/TW dated 24/3/2020 of the Communist Party Central Secretariat on the prevention, response and recovery of consequences of natural disasters.
+In which, focusing on assessing the Party committees and organizations at all levels in identification of the prevention, response and recovery natural disasters is an important, urgent and regular tasks of the whole political system and social. - Assess the implementation of the Government's Resolution 76/NQ-CP dated June 18, 2018 on natural disaster prevention and control, and proposing tasks and suitable solution adjustments to meet requirement from natural disaster programs and plans in the future. - Develop a plan to implement the National Strategy on Natural Disaster Prevention, Response and Control to 2030, with a vision to 2050 and the Government Program 553 on community awareness raising and community-based disaster risk management to 2030. - Develop national, sectoral, provincial, district and communal plans for prone-area to natural disasters, especially storms, floods, flash floods, landslide, droughts, saltwater intrusions, river and coastal erosions. - Strengthen communication combining traditional methods with multimedia to disseminate accurate and timely information on natural disasters in accordance with natural disaster characteristics of region.